 Most people know that Machine Learning (ML) creates value but few know how it does.
 This article aims to give an overview of the value chain of Machine Learning.
 Where does the value creation start, and where does it end?
 Contrary to the beliefs of many, programming algorithms is only a small part.

-The value chain of machine learning
+The value chain of Machine Learning

 A value chain describes the sequence of activities through which companies add value to a product, from start to finish.

 The value chain for traditional industries is rather straightforward.
-For your local bakery around the corner, selling the fresh buns is the last step of a long sequence of activities: Procurement of raw materials, inbound logistics, storage, baking, sales, and maybe even distribution.
+For your local bakery around the corner, selling fresh buns is the last step of a long sequence of activities: Procurement of raw materials, inbound logistics, storage, baking, sales, and maybe even distribution.